pupilfirst/wd301-scripts/making-api-requests/milestone/README.md

 3. In the dashboard page, provide a link to logout from the account.
 To successfully logout, you have to clear the session and current user's information from local storage.

 ## Submission Requirements
+1. The logout link should have the `id` attribute with `logout-link` as it's value
-1. After the implementation, commit your changes, and push the code to this new GitHub repository.
+2. After the implementation, commit your changes, and push the code to this new GitHub repository.

 #### Well-formatted code is a must.
 Remember to format the code - keep proper indentation and add relevant comments if required.
 This one is non-negotiable as always.